dasch-swiss/fileidentification/README.md

 **coding:**\
 mostly marked in code. bigger issue are handling metadata such as exif etc. no preservation is currently implemented when files are converted, i.e. that information gets lost

+**outlook**
+maybe it would be nice to make a python django app out of this, use a database (less files get written and read), and refactor it so a taskmanager can send tasks to workers. and there would be also a simple GUI...